Episodic memory

 Emotional imprints

 Significant moments leave emotional imprints — traces of how the entity felt during particularly charged events.
 Imprints decay slowly over a configurable half-life (default 30 days) and influence recall: emotionally charged memories surface more readily during semantic retrieval.
+This means the entity does not just remember what happened — it remembers how it felt.
+A conversation that produced high tension or strong warmth will be more easily recalled than a neutral exchange of the same topic.Knowledge and journal

-Knowledge (knowledge.md) — durable facts, opinions, and context organized into ## sections.
+Two file-based memory systems complement the structured database: Knowledge (knowledge.md) — durable facts, opinions, and context organized into ## sections.
 Embeddings pull relevant sections into context each turn.
 Sections marked [locked] cannot be modified by the entity.
 Unlocked sections can be updated via the update_knowledge tool during deliberate reasoning.
 During context compaction, the system can also flush extracted facts into knowledge automatically.

 Journal (journal.md) — append-only private reflections.
 The entity writes journal entries after automation runs, significant conversations, or when it has something to record.
 The journal is readable via tools but is not injected into context automatically — the entity chooses when to consult it.